Orca: Attacks by wild orcas on humans and animals

 In Western cultures, orcas were historically feared as dangerous, savage predators.
 The first written description of an orca was given by Pliny the Elder circa AD 70, who wrote, "Orcas (the appearance of which no image can express, other than an enormous mass of savage flesh with teeth) are the enemy of [other kinds of whale]... they charge and pierce them like warships ramming." (see citation in section "Naming", above).

 Of the very few confirmed attacks on humans by wild orcas, none have been fatal.
 In one instance, orcas tried to tip ice floes on which a dog team and photographer of the Terra Nova Expedition were standing.
 The sled dogs' barking is speculated to have sounded enough like seal calls to trigger the orca's hunting curiosity.
-In the 1970s, a surfer in California was bitten, but the orca then retreated, and in 2005, a boy in Alaska who was splashing in a region frequented by harbour seals was bumped by an orca that apparently misidentified him as prey.
+In the 1970s, a surfer in California was bitten, but the orca then retreated.
+In 2005, a boy in Alaska who was splashing in a region frequented by harbour seals was bumped by an orca that apparently misidentified him as prey.

 Orca attacks on sailboats and small vessels

 Beginning around 2020, one or more pods of orcas began to attack sailing vessels off the southern tip of Europe, and a few were sunk.
 At least 15 interactions between orcas and boats off the Iberian coast were reported in 2020.
 According to the Atlantic Orca Working Group (GTOA) as many as 500 vessels have been damaged between 2020 and 2023.
 In one video, an orca can be seen biting on one of the two rudders ripped from a catamaran near Gibraltar.
 The captain of the vessel reported this was the second attack on a vessel under his command and the orcas focused on the rudders.
 "Looks like they knew exactly what they are doing.
 They didn't touch anything else."
-After an orca repeatedly rammed a vessel off the coast of Norway in 2023, there is a concern the behavior is spreading to other areas.
+After an orca repeatedly rammed a vessel off the coast of Norway in 2023, there is a concern the behaviour is spreading to other areas.
 This has led to recommendations that sailors now carry bags of sand.
 Dropping sand into the water near the rudder is thought to confuse the sonar signal.
-Experts were divided as to whether the behavior was some sort of revenge or protection response to a previous traumatic incident, or playful or frustrated attempts to get a boat's propeller to emit a stream of high-speed water.
+Experts were divided as to whether the behaviour was some sort of revenge or protection response to a previous traumatic incident, or playful or frustrated attempts to get a boat's propeller to emit a stream of high-speed water.